 These solutions are made from the fall leaves after they turn a red color and are higher in certain constituents like anthocyanins (evident from the red-purple leaf pigmentation), flavonol-glycosides, glucuronides as well as the flavonoids quercetin and isoquercitrin.
 (Source)

 conducted using red grape leaf extract on patients with chronic venous

 insufficiency, it was concluded that "The administration of AS 195

 [red grape leaf extract] improved objective symptoms of CVI and may prevent

 CVI is a disorder characterized by the inability of the veins to pump enough blood back to the heart, which typically affects the legs causing swelling, edema or varicose veins.

-Formulated extracts are also available made from the Vitis vinifera species.
+Formulated extracts are made from the Vitis vinifera species and commonly prescribed by herbalists and holistic practitioners for such conditions.
 These are standardized to contain a certain percentage of the active flavonoids and polyphenols.

 Resveratrol is a phytoalexin compound composed of antimicrobial and antioxidative substances that naturally protect the plant against invading fungal pathogens.